OIF Webinar hosted by Lightwave

 Understanding the features and implications of the current generation of CMIS and future planned additions is critical whether you provide host silicon, module silicon, optics, copper cables, and if you design and build equipment or are a network operator.
 CMIS is a powerful, far-reaching tool set you will need to be aware of for its impact on current and future generation designs.

-- Welcome & Intro – Stephen Hardy, Lightwave and Nathan Tracy, TE Connectivity, OIF VP of Marketing and Board Member
+Welcome & Intro – Stephen Hardy, Lightwave and Nathan Tracy, OIF VP of Marketing, TE Connectivity

 Gary Nicholl, OIF Physical & Link Layer Working Group Management Co-Vice Chair and Board Member, Principal Engineer at Cisco

 Gary is a Principal Engineer in Cisco’s Optics and Optical Systems Group, where he is responsible for optical interconnect technology and strategy.

 Gary also represents Cisco at various industry standards organizations and was an active contributor in the development of 25G, 40G, 100G and 400G standards at the IEEE, OIF and ITU.
 He was a clause editor for the IEEE 802.3cd project (50 Gb/s, 100 Gb/s, and 200 Gb/s Ethernet) and chief editor for the IEEE 802.3cu project (100 Gb/s and 400 Gb/s over SMF at 100 Gb/s per Wavelength).
 Gary was also a member of the core team responsible for developing the common management interface specification (CMIS), which is widely used throughout the industry for next generation pluggable optical modules, and is currently the Physical & Link Layer Working Group – Management Co-Vice Chair at the OIF continuing his leadership role in evolving the CMIS specification.